u1f35c/CCLib/README.md

 The only exceptions are:

-  * The brust-write command (CMD_BRUSTWR), where up to 2048 bytes might follow the 4-byte frame, and
+  * The burst-write command (CMD_BURSTWR), where up to 2048 bytes might follow the 4-byte frame, and
   * The instrunctionset update command (CMD_INSTR_UPD), were 16 bytes must follow the 4-byte frame.

 The Teensy/Arduino will always reply with the following 3-byte long frame: